Xmousia/ai-framework-analysis/README.md

 A Streamlit application for applying theoretical frameworks to texts using AI, designed as the digital scholarship extension for the **"Prompt-as-Instrument Workshop: Using LLMs to Perform Theory-Driven Readings of Human Texts."**

+*Developed as part of the AI literacy initiatives of W&M Libraries.*

 ## Educational Context

 This tool serves as **Step 9** of the Prompt-as-Instrument Workshop, where students approach AI literacy as interpretive practice.
 Students use LLMs as both *instrument* (enacting theoretical methods) and *object* (producing outputs for critical analysis).
 The tool integrates with ACRL Framework standards including Research as Inquiry, Information Creation as Process, and Authority as Constructed.